Doddanna

-Doddanna (born 11 November 1949) is an Indian actor in the Kannada film industry who has acted in about 800 films.
+S. Doddanna is an Indian actor in the Kannada film industry who has acted in about 800 films.
 He started his career as a theatre actor.
 During this time, he entered the Kannada film industry as a character actor.

 Early life

-Doddanna was born on 11 November 1949.
-The youngest son in the family, He belongs to Lingayat community. he was named after his grandfather Kadle Doddappa.
+The youngest son in the family, Doddanna belongs to the Lingayat community.
+He was named after his grandfather, Kadle Doddappa.

 Career

-He has portrayed villains, policemen and other characters.
+He has portrayed villains, policemen, politicians, and other character archetypes.
 He has been especially successful as a comic actor.